usnistgov/oscal-xslt/pub/readme.md

 For NodeJS, install [SaxonJS](https://www.npmjs.com/package/saxon-js) and [xslt3](https://www.npmjs.com/package/xslt3) via NPM.

 Scripts or documents per project will commonly capture command-line configurations and options.

+### Ideas

+As InspectorXSLT is the motivator for this effort, providing it with an active client-side implementation is the priority.

+Other possibilities:

+- Browser-based OSCAL generator makes blanks? uses code from ../generate
+- OSCAL 'date-now' stamper - used to update UUID and timestamp on OSCAL or other XML?
+- OSCAL HTML display